Michael C. Hall: Personal life

-Cancer

 On January 13, 2010, Hall's agent and spokesman confirmed that Hall was undergoing treatment for a form of Hodgkin's lymphoma.
 In an interview, Hall said that it was upsetting to learn of his cancer when he was 38 years old, as his father had died from cancer at age 39.
-Hall accepted his Golden Globe and Screen Actors Guild Award in 2010 while wearing a knitted cap over his bald head, having lost his hair due to chemotherapy.
-Hall wore a wig for season 5 of Dexter to cover up his hair loss due to chemotherapy.
-On April 25, 2010, Carpenter announced that Hall's cancer was fully in remission and he was set to get back to work for a new season of Dexter.
+Hall accepted his Golden Globe and Screen Actors Guild Award in 2010 while wearing a knitted cap over his bald head, having lost his hair due to chemotherapy, which he covered with a wig in season 5 of Dexter.
+On April 25, 2010, Carpenter announced that Hall's cancer was fully in remission and he was set to get back to work for the 6th season of Dexter.

-Charity

-Hall is the face of the Somalia Aid Society's "Feed The People" campaign.
-He has also worked with Kiehl's to promote a limited-edition skin care line that benefits the Waterkeeper Alliance, an environmental nonprofit organization that works toward clean and safe water worldwide.
+Hall is the face of the Somalia Aid Society's "Feed the People" campaign.
+He has also worked with Kiehl's to promote a limited-edition skin care line that benefits Waterkeeper Alliance, an environmental nonprofit organization that works toward clean and safe water worldwide.
 In 2011, Hall was the celebrity spokesperson for the Leukemia & Lymphoma Society's "Light the Night Walk" fundraising campaign.